crflynn/pbspark/README.md

 ### Column conversion using the `MessageConverter`

+The four helper functions above are also available as methods on the `MessageConverter` class.
 Using an instance of `MessageConverter` we can decode the column of encoded messages into a column of spark `StructType` and then expand the fields.

 ```python
 from pyspark.sql.session import SparkSession